XRPLF/xrpl-dev-portal/content/references/http-websocket-apis/public-api-methods/server-info-methods/server_info.md

 [Try it! >](websocket-api-tool.html#server_info)

 The request takes in an optional `counters` parameter.
-It will render metrics pertaining to Job Queue, nodestore and RPC call counters.
+It will render metrics, including those that pertain to Job Queue, nodestore and RPC call counters.

 ## Response Format